2023 EAN AWARD NOMINATIONS ARE OPEN!

 U of T Engineering enjoys a reputation as one of Canada’s leading engineering programs thanks to the efforts of the students, faculty, staff, alumni and friends who make up our community.
 The EAN Awards celebrate and recognize alumni for their outstanding achievements.

 Nominate an outstanding U of T Engineering graduate

-Award Selection Deadline: Recipients will be announced at the U of T Engineering Faculty Council meeting in April 2022, and then formally celebrated at the next EAN Awards Ceremony in Fall, 2022.
+Award Selection Deadline: Recipients will be selected in Spring 2023 and formally celebrated at the Fall 2023 EAN Awards Ceremony.